KingAndrew/AUDITING_WITH_INSPEC/README.md

 # AUDITING WITH INSPEC BADGE TOPICS
 # A.K.A.
-Inspec Certification Study Guide
+InSpec Certification Study Guide
 The Auditing With InSpec badge is awarded when someone proves that they understand the core elements of InSpec.

 ### An InSpec test is called a control.
 Controls are grouped into profiles.

 Candidates must show:
-1. An understanding of installing inspec.
+1. An understanding of installing InSpec.
-2. An understanding of inspec profiles.
+2. An understanding of InSpec profiles.
 3. An understanding of running inspec.
 4. An understanding of controls and metadata.
 5. An understanding of troubleshooting InSpec.